ABCDuong/AAP-challenge/README.md

 # AAP-challenge
 Adopt-a-Pet challenge

+# Running locally on browser
+To run locally, open the index.html file in browser:
+1) Right click "index.html"
+2) Select "Open with"
-To run locally, open the index.html file in browser (right click > open with > select a browser (preferably chrome due to time constraint in testing for various browsers and their different versions).
+3) Select a browser, preferably Google Chrome due to time constraint in testing for various browsers and their different versions

+# Versions being used
+tailwind@v2.0.1
+alpine@v2.x.x